Site Search

 Best For Simple Blogger solutions Advanced optimization High-traffic websites

-Choosing the Right CDN
+10. Choosing the Right CDN

 Here's how to decide which CDN to use:

-Use ImgBB if (For Blogger beginners) :
+Use ImgBB if you are a Blogger beginner:

-Use Cloudinary if (For serious bloggers) :
+Use Cloudinary if you are a serious blogger:

-• Professional CDN (fast speed)
+• You need a professional CDN (fast speed)

-• Image optimization (auto WebP, compression)
+• You want image optimization (auto WebP, compression)

-• Consider Cloudflare or Jetpack
+• For WordPress sites: Consider Cloudflare or Jetpack

-No, there will be no problem.
+There will be no problem.
 If you want:

 • You can put some images on ImgBB (the ones that are used less often)